systemli/ansible-role-letsencrypt/README.md

 * When invoked with filled variable 'letsencrypt_cert':
   * Requests a SSL certificate via the Let's Encrypt ACME API, either using the HTTP challenge or using the DNS challenge
-  * Optionally sets the post-hook for certificate renewals (to restart required services afterwards)
+  * Optionally sets the renew-hook for certificate renewals (to restart required services afterwards)
   * Optionally adds system users to the 'letsencrypt' system group to grant them read access to the SSL certificates and their private keys